5hubham5ingh/jiffy/README.md

 ## Todo
 - Clipboard manager.

-## License

-Jiffy is licensed under the MIT License.
-See `LICENSE` for more information.

 ---

 Feel free to contribute or open issues if you encounter any problems or have suggestions for new features.